 Thanks to a number of deduction schemes and financial grants, it’s possible to reduce your tax burden to as low as 26.3%!
 Discover your options:

-As a license-holding importer with a bonded warehouse, your company may be able to:
+As a license-holding importer with a private customs warehouse, your company may be able to:

 Furthermore, under the Customs Warehousing (CW) procedure, it’s possible for your business to store goods from outside the EU in a public customs warehouse – delaying the payment of import duties, VAT and other charges until the goods are cleared for transportation.

 There are 3 types of public customs warehouses:

 When it comes to private customs warehouses, the authorization holder also acts as the procedure holder, making them solely responsible for the warehouse procedure.